Young Governors: Our young governors group are made up of two representatives from Years 2, 3, 4, 5 and 6.

 The Play Leaders have been delivering games sessions to other pupils in the playground at lunchtimes and are making a big difference to younger children by helping them develop ball skills and teamwork.
 Well done and thank you!

-Our Lady's RE Ambassadors from KS2 classes make up our Chaplaincy Team.
+Our Lady's Liturgy Leaders from KS2 classes make up our Chaplaincy Team.
 The aims of the team are:

 - To help the school to grow as a community of faith.